NarekChaparyan/A-B-testing/README.md

 1. Open the `main.ipynb` file in Jupyter Notebook.
 2. Run the code cells to perform the data analysis and generate visualizations.
-3. Review the results and insights provided in the notebook.
+3. Review the results and insights provided in the notebook..